WHAT TO DO IN MONTREUX – PLACES TO VISIT AND THINGS TO DO

 Located on the shores of beautiful Lake Geneva, with the stunning Alps in the background, Montreux is one of Switzerland’s most charming places I have visited so far.
 And I have been to Switzerland regularly in the last 12 years, that is why you can find many more posts on Switzerland here.

 If you have been to Montreux, then you probably agree with me.
-I am sure that the charm of this cute town (it actually is quite small) will make you fall head over heels in love with Montreux.
+I am sure that the charm of this cute town (it actually is quite small) will make you fall head over heels in love.
 At least, I was smitten within the first two minutes.

-I was close to skipping Montreux this time because I thought the accommodation prices were out of line.
+I was close to skipping Montreux because I thought the accommodation prices were out of line.
 Luckily, I did not, and I ended up staying not one but two nights in the gorgeous region of Montreux-Vevey.
+I revisited Montreux again for a day in August 2021.
+And it was as pretty as I remembered.

 Montreux Riviera stretches over 25km along the shores of Lake Geneva from Lutry to Villeneuve.
 Montreux itself is a town on the northeastern shores of Lake Geneva – close to Villeneuve.